daverblair/vlpi/README.md

 # Variational Latent Phenotype Inference (vLPI)

-The <code>vlpi</code> software package implements the latent phenotype model described in Blair et al, which infers the cryptic, quantitative traits that underlie some set of observed disease symptoms.
-Details concerning the implementation of the model and inference algorithm can be found in the Supplementary Materials of Blair et al. Please contact david.blair@ucsf.edu with any questions.
+The <code>vlpi</code> software package implements the latent phenotype model described in Blair et al, which infers cryptic, quantitative traits that capture the variability observed across a set of disease symptoms.
+Details concerning the implementation of the model and inference algorithm can be found in the Supplementary Materials of Blair et al. 2021 (https://doi.org/10.1101/2021.08.26.21262300).
+Please contact david.blair@ucsf.edu with any questions.

+## Dependencies

+1) torch==1.5.1
+2) pyro-ppl>=1.3.1
+3) numpy>=1.19.0
+4) pandas>=1.0.5
+5) scipy>=1.5.2
+6) scikit-learn>=0.22.1
+7) typing
+8) unidecode

 ## Installation

 The software package can be installed using pip by running the following command: pip install vlpi

+This process takes under a few minutes for all the software configurations tested.
+A singularity file that creates a linux container with this software pre-installed is available at https://github.com/daverblair/singularity_vlpi.

 ## Use

 The software package is essentially broken into two sections.
 The first implements a data structure (<code>ClinicalDataset</code> class) that efficiently stores and manipulates large clinical datasets.
-It is essentially a sparse binary array with added functionality that automates many tasks, such as constructing training and validation splits and converting among different symptom encodings.
+It is essentially a sparse binary array with added functionality that automates many tasks, such as constructing training and validation splits and converting among different ICD10 encodings.
 In addition, another class (<code>ClinicalDatasetSampler</code>) is used to efficiently generate random subsets of the <code>ClinicalDataset</code>, which is important for training.

 The second part of the software package, the <code>vLPI</code> class, implements the model fitting itself using a stochastic, amortized variational inference algorithm (see Blair et al. for details).
 It requires a <code>ClinicalDataset</code> class passed in the form of a <code>ClinicalDatasetSampler</code>.
-Below, we provide an example of how to use the software package by simulating a relatively simple symptom dataset.
-Further details regarding the package and it's functionality can be found by reading the source code documentation associated with the individual functions and classes.
+Below, we provide an example of how to use the software package by simulating a relatively simple clinical dataset.
+Further details regarding the package and its functionality can be found by reading the source code documentation, specifically instructions associated with individual functions and classes.

+Run times vary depending on the size and complexity of the dataset.
+For the analyses described in Blair et al. 2021 (https://doi.org/10.1101/2021.08.26.21262300), most models converge in less than 20 minutes on a gpu-enabled machine.
+Inference times on a non-gpu machine are considerably longer, likely on the order of a few hours.
+Note, this code was optimized to run on gpu-enabled machines.

 ## Simulation Example